Sharing a book together is a brilliant way of lighting up your child’s brain, helping them make new connections.

 Did you know that when we hear a fact (such as ‘a forest is made up of lots of trees’) a bulb in our brain lights up?
 But when we hear a story (for example, one set in a forest, like Little Red Riding Hood or The Gruffalo) lots of bulbs light up like a Christmas tree as we make connections between the different characters and ideas in the story and think about what it all means.

-So try to make time to read to your child every day or make up stories for them.
-And don’t just read – why not chat, ask questions and let your imaginations run wild as those brain bulbs fire up?
+So try to make time to share books and stories with your child every day or make up stories for them.
+And don’t just read – why not chat and let your imaginations run wild as those brain bulbs fire up?
 If you’re tired at the end of a long day you might not always feel like it, but spending time interacting with your child has so many great benefits, from helping their brains grow to strengthening your bond together – and calming them down ready for a sleep too!

 And of course reading isn’t just for bedtime.
 It’s great at any time of day – after lunch, on the bus, before teatime – whenever!
 And don’t worry if you don’t like reading – telling them a story is just as good!